fiveman1/imageio/README.md

 **Docker**

+Get the updated Dockerfile from the support-code here: https://github.umn.edu/umn-csci-3081-f21/shared-upstream/blob/support-code/Dockerfile

-If you are using docker, you will need to rebuild the image first (only once to download the files):
+You will then need to rebuild the image (only once to download the files):

 ```shell
 bin/rebuild-env.sh